 Where to eat and drink in Scotland

-While on holiday in the country, you will find a wealth of incredible places to eat in Scotland.
-Whether you are looking for a plate of haggis complete with neeps and tatties, a succulent Aberdeen Angus steak, a dram of single malt whiskey, or even a deep-friend mars bar, you are sure to find something to your taste.
+While on holiday in the country, you will find a wealth of incredible, traditional places to eat in Scotland.
+Plates of haggis, neeps and tatties, Aberdeen Angus steaks, single malt whisky, and even a deep-fried mars bars are all in abundance.

-For fine dining, visit one of twelve Michelin starred restaurants in Scotland.
-Loch Bay Restaurant, based in Stein on the Isle of Skye, is one such venue.
-Placing an emphasis on simple, local food without any pretentiousness, the restaurant provides a menu full of traditional Scottish fare with a French twist, specialising in fresh local seafood, such as hand-dived scallops, cullen skink, and Loch Bay Bouillabaisse.
+For fine dining, visit one of 12 Michelin-starred restaurants in Scotland.
+Loch Bay Restaurant, based in Stein on the Isle of Skye, is an exquisite example.
+The restaurant offers a menu full of traditional Scottish fare with a French twist, specialising in fresh local seafood.

-You can’t visit the historic country without trying a slice of freshly baked shortbread, visit one of the abundance of tearooms and cafes in Scotland and relax with a warming hot drink and sample a piece of Scottish heritage.
-The ideal location for this would be Dean’s Café and Bistro in Huntly, the home of Helen Dean’s melt in the mouth shortbread.
+You can’t visit the historic country without trying a slice of freshly baked shortbread.
+Visit one of the abundance of tea rooms and cafés in Scotland and sample a piece of Scottish heritage.
+Dean’s Café and Bistro in Huntly is a fine spot, home to Helen Dean’s melt-in-the-mouth shortbread.